evinism/mistql/README.md

 # MilliEQL

-## A miniature embeddable query language
+## A miniature embeddable query language for JSON-like structures

 MilliEQL is a miniature query language built for embedding within applications.
-It supports logic for querying and manipulating data in a simple, typesafe manner.
+It supports logic for querying and manipulating JSON-like data in a simple manner.

+MilliEQL is built from the ground up to be extremely lightweight.
+At ~3.5kb gzipped, it can be included in even extremely size-sensitive frontends.

 ## Motivation